-Access to work
+6.8 Access to work (ATW)

 If you have a disability, you may find that practical obstacles stop you from making the most of your opportunities at work.
-Access to Work (ATW) is a Government grant-funded programme that can help by providing you with advice and financial assistance.
-If your health or disability affects the way you do your job and is likely to last for at least 12 months then you may be able to receive help from ATW.
+ATW is a Government grant-funded programme that can help by providing you with advice and financial assistance to help overcome obstacles which stop you from making the most of your opportunities at work.